mahilab/Syntacts/cpp.md

 Signal sig4 = Square(250) * Sine(20) * ASR(1,1,1);
 ```

-- Once you have create a complete Signal, it can be played on the Session.
+- Once you have created a complete Signal, it can be played on the Session.

 ```cpp
 session.play(0, sig1); // plays sig 1 on channel 0